 Because mold spores are invisible, it can be difficult to ascertain the success of a project with a visual inspection alone.
 While an area may appear clean, the air may contain high quantities of mold spores.
 Two techniques are utilized to verify the completion of a project.
 In unconditioned areas, such as attics and crawlspaces, air testing is inappropriate.
 Because these areas are connected to the outside air via the vents, an air test is of little value.
 In these areas a tape lift sample is preferred.
 When a surface has received an encapsulation coating, no tape lift sampling is necessary, as a visual inspection will readily prove the success or failure of the remediation.

-Interior remediation projects can be evaluated with either a visual inspection or a visual inspection combined with non-viable air sampling.
+Interior remediation projects can be evaluated with either a visual inspection or a visual inspection combined with mold testing (non-viable air sampling).
 The number of mold spores is compared to the outside control data to verify the levels have dropped to an appropriate level.